LoomaDesign

 This applies especially to apparel, beauty, jewelry, electronics accessories, replacement parts, and products where color, fit, compatibility, scale, or material affects the buying decision.

-A Small QA Policy for AI-Connected Stores
+A Small QA Policy for AI-Visible Stores

 Use this rule set: